This paper measured the waterjet needle’s insertion forces and compared them with a traditional needle with no waterjet running through.

 Depth of cut as a function of fluid velocity is also measured for different volumetric flow rates.

-The results show that depth of cut is a linear function of fluid velocity when the width of the water-jet nozzle is sufficiently small and smooth.
+The results show that the depth of cut is a linear function of fluid velocity when the width of the water-jet nozzle is sufficiently small and smooth.

 The experimental force data along with codes to run the data are uploaded to Mendeley Data in order for other researchers to use them for their own research purposes is available at: